kleanthi7/master-thesis/README.md

 # Viral Protein Families, Phylogenetics and Biodiversity
-This is a first draft of my master thesis, BUT the code has not yet be automated for a complete graph analysis(to be)..
-This is because there is a mix of bash and python script included.
+This is a code blocks of my thesis, BUT the code has not yet be automated for a complete graph analysis(to be).., because there is a mix of bash and python script included.

 So some theoretical staff:
 We have taken the planet's viral proteome (version Sep 2020) of NCBI and examined the similarity in sequences using sequence alignment and networks.